AACE Practice Test Hub

 Your daily work sounds most like…Start withAvoid starting with

-cost control, estimating context, schedule/risk awareness, and broad stakeholder reportingCertified Cost Professional (CCP)a narrower route such as CEP, EVP, PSP, or PRMP unless that discipline is clearly your job
+cost control, estimating context, schedule/risk awareness, and broad stakeholder reportingCertified Cost Professional (CCP)a narrower path such as CEP, EVP, PSP, or PRMP unless that discipline is clearly your job

 EVMS setup, variance, forecasting, and integrated performance measurementEarned Value Professional (EVP)PSP if the issue is performance measurement rather than schedule logic alone